El Diamante High School: Student Newspaper, Television, and Yearbook

 Student newspaper The Dig is published on a monthly basis with a mission "to inspire interest and involvement from the student body within our school, while displaying the achievements, power, knowledge and talents Miners bring to the community."

 ED HewS is a student-produced weekly news program.
 This program airs weekly in student homeroom classes and is archived on the OnAirEdHews YouTube channel.

 El Diamante publishes their annual yearbook, The Facet, which is released at the end of the traditional school year.

-ASB (Associated Student Body)

-El Diamante's ASB class, which like the other four Visalia high schools' ASB classes, prepare for events during the school year, like Battle for the Saddle against Golden West, and rallies.